Dani-j/Team2-Pycharm/docs/debug.md

 # Debug your Python application
 {: .no_toc }
 In this procedure, you will debug your first python application.
-To eliminate any potential bugs, programmers usually use debugging tools to find bugs in their project.
-By the end of this procedure, you will be able to debug your Python application.
+To eliminate any potential bugs, programmers usually use debugging tools to find bugs of their application.
+By the end of this procedure, you will be able to find bugs using Pycharm.

 ## Pre-requisites
 Before debugging, make sure you have met the following requirements: